Robert P. McCulloch: Purchase of London Bridge

 In 1968, McCulloch was searching for a unique attraction for his city, which eventually took him to London.
 By the early 1960s it was apparent that John Rennie's 1831 "New" London Bridge was gradually sinking into the River Thames and the City of London Corporation decided that a new bridge was needed.
 Rather than demolish the existing bridge, they decided to auction the historic landmark.

 When casting his bid for the bridge, McCulloch doubled the estimated cost of dismantling the structure, which was US$1.2 million, bringing the price to US$2.4 million.
 He then added on US$60,000, a thousand dollars for each year of his age at the time he estimated the bridge would be raised in Arizona.
 His gesture earned him the winning bid, although there was very little competition.

 It took three years to complete the project.
 The structure was dismantled block by block, with each block marked with a number and its position catalogued.
 The granite pieces were stacked at the Surrey Commercial Docks, and then were shipped through the Panama Canal to Long Beach, California.
 From Long Beach, the granite blocks were trucked inland 300 mi.
 The bridge was reassembled by matching the numbered stones, and filling beneath the bridge with native soil for support during reconstruction.
 The work was done by Sundt Construction.

-The attraction was opened on October 10, 1971 with elaborate fanfare: Fireworks, a parade, entertainment, and celebrities, such as Bonanza's Lorne Greene and dignitaries such as the Lord Mayor of London.
+The attraction was opened on October 10, 1971, with elaborate fanfare: Fireworks, a parade, entertainment, and celebrities, such as Bonanza actor Lorne Greene and dignitaries such as the Lord Mayor of London.

 With the purchase of the bridge, McCulloch accelerated his development campaign, increasing the number of flights into the city.
 At the time, the airport was located on the island.
 The free flights to Lake Havasu lasted until 1978 and reportedly they totalled 2,702 flights, bringing in 37,000 prospective buyers.

 A popular urban legend is that McCulloch mistakenly believed that he was buying the more impressive Tower Bridge.
 Ivan Luckin, the council member who sold the bridge, replied "Of course not" when asked if McCulloch had believed that he was buying Tower Bridge.